An Integrated Photon-Pair Source with Monolithic Piezoelectric Frequency Tunability: Conclusion

 \section{Conclusion}

 This work has demonstrated the suitability of these $\text{Si}_{3}\text{N}_{4}$ based microresonators, with monolithically integrated piezoelectric actuators, as frequency-tunable photon-pair sources.
-It has shown that they continue to produce narrow-linewidth photon-pairs comparable to previous sources which lack such piezoelectric-controlled frequency tunability.
+It has shown that they continue to produce narrow-linewidth photon-pairs comparable to previous state-of-the-art sources which lack such piezoelectric-controlled frequency tunability.
 They provide reliable, voltage-controlled frequency tuning of the generated photon pairs, as well as allowing for PDH locking with bandwidths far in excess of those achievable using temperature locking.
-This will have direct application when interfacing such integrated photon pair sources with quantum memories based on trapped-ion or rare-earth ion schemes in the near future.
+These abilities add to the existing `photonic toolbox' available when using such integrated microresonators as photon-pair sources, and will have direct application when interfacing with quantum memories based on trapped-ion or rare-earth ion schemes in the near future.